On polarization types of Lagrangian fibrations: Moduli space of Lagrangian fibrations

+The following Lemma should be well known, however we recall it for the reader's convenience.

-\begin{lem} Let $f : X \rightarrow \IP^n$ be a Lagrangian fibration with $X$ not necessarily of $\kdrei$--type and let $L := f^{\star}A$ be the pullback of a nontrivial line bundle $A$ on $\IP^n$. \begin{enumerate} \item $L$ is isotropic with respect to the Beauville--Bogomolov quadratic form $q_X$. \item If $A = \ko_{\IP^n}(k)$, $k \geq 0$, i.e. it admits nontrivial sections then $L$ is nef. \item Assume $A = \ko_{\IP^n}(k)$, $k \geq 1$, i.e. it is very ample and let $\kl$ be the universal bundle of the Kuranishi family of the pair $(X,L)$.
-Then nefness of $\kl_t$ is an open condition in $\Def(X,L)$.
-Furthermore the non--nef locus in $\Def(X,L)$ is the union of finitely many analytic subsets. \end{enumerate}\end{lem} \begin{proof}\begin{enumerate}\item By Fujiki's relation \cite[Prop.
-3.9]{huy1}
+\begin{lem} Let $f : X \rightarrow B$ be a Lagrangian fibration with $X$ not necessarily of $\kdrei$--type and let $L \coloneqq f^{\star}A$ be the pullback of a line bundle $A$ on $B$. \begin{enumerate} \item $L$ is isotropic with respect to the Beauville--Bogomolov quadratic form. \item If $A$ admits nontrivial sections then $L$ is nef.
+If $X$ is of $\kdrei$--type and $A = \ko_{\IP^n}(1)$ on $B = \IP^n$, then $L$ is primitive. \item \cite{matiso} Assume $B \cong \IP^n$ and $A$ ample.
+If $\kl$ is the universal line bundle of the Kuranishi family $\gX_L \rightarrow \Def(X,L)$ and $D$ a representative of $\Def(X,L)$, then the loci coincide and are open and dense in $D$.
+Here $\varphi_{|\kl_t|}$ denotes the induced map by the linear system $|\kl_t|$. \end{enumerate}\end{lem} \begin{proof}\begin{enumerate} \item This is an immediate consequence from Fujiki's relation \cite[Prop.
+3.9]{huy1}. \item The pullback $L$ is an effective divisor class, hence $c_1(L)$ belongs to the boundary of the positive cone $\kc^+_X$.
+By Theorem \ref{mats} we know that $\rho(B) = 1$, therefore $A$ is ample (hence nef, cf. \cite[1.4.1]{larza}), since $A$ admits a nontrivial section.
+Therefore, if $C \subset X$ is a curve then $L \cdot C = \deg(f^{\star}A|_C) \geq 0$, in particular for any rational curve $C$.
+By \cite[Prop.
+3.2]{huycone} this implies that $c_1(L)$ is contained in the closure of the Kähler cone \ie it is nef.